-Bluetooth is wireless communication standard which allows electronic devices to connect and interact with each other.
-It can be found in a number of gadgets, from smartphones, to loudspeakers, to laptops and more.
+Bluetooth is a wireless communication standard that allows electronic devices to connect and interact with each other.
+It can be found in a number of gadgets, from smartphones to loudspeakers, to laptops and more.

-Bluetooth doesn't rely on Wi-Fi, or mobile data or a cell network: as long as devices are Bluetooth compatible, and in close proximity to each other, they can take part in the wireless, two-way communication.
+Bluetooth doesn't rely on Wi-Fi, mobile data, or a cell network: as long as devices are Bluetooth compatible and in close proximity to each other, they can take part in the wireless, two-way communication.

-If you currently own an Android smartphone, it’s highly likely that it has Bluetooth.
-This is a low-cost, widely applicable and easy to implement component: unless your phone is extremely old or extremely cheap, it should have Bluetooth.
+If you currently own any kind of smartphone, it is a guarantee it will at least support Bluetooth.
+This is a low-cost, widely applicable, and easy-to-implement component: unless your phone is extremely old or damaged, it should have Bluetooth.
 If you simply want to check if you have it, just search in the Settings of your smartphone for the word Bluetooth.